+APPENDIX A

-APPENDIX A Sample Certification for Exempted Buildings
+Sample Certification for Exempted Buildings

-CERTIFICATION OF EXEMPTION FROM PROFESSIONAL SEAL REQUIREMENTS set forth in CID Regulation 14.5.2.9 NMAC, Architectural and Engineering Standards Requirements and as noted below:
+CERTIFICATION OF EXEMPTION FROM PROFESSIONAL SEAL REQUIREMENTS has been prepared by me under the exception to the requirement for architectural and/or engineering certifications as set forth in CID Regulation 14.5.2.9 NMAC, Architectural and Engineering Standards Requirements and as noted below:

-TE:

-TY/COUNTY:
+DATE:

+CITY/COUNTY:

-, hereby certify that the technical submission for the project known as:
+I , hereby certify that the technical

+submission for the project known as:
-ated at:

-s been prepared by me under the exception to the requirement for architectural and/or engineering certifications as

-- 1. Single-family dwellings not more than two (2) stories in height. - 2.
-Multiple dwellings not more than (2) stories in height containing not more than four (4) dwelling units of wood-frame construction; provided this paragraph shall not be construed to allow a person who is not registered under the Architectural Act to design multiple clusters of up to four (4) dwelling units each to form apartment or condominium complexes where the total exceeds four (4) dwelling units on any lawfully divided lot. - 3.
-Garages or other structures not more than two (2) stories in height which are appurtenant to buildings described in Paragraphs 1 and 2 above. - 4.
-Nonresidential buildings, as defined in the uniform building code, or additions having a total occupant load of ten (10) or less and not more than two (2)stories in height, which shall not include E-3 (Day Care), H (Hazardous), or I (Institutional) occupancies, all of which must be certified by an architect or engineer. - 5.
-Alterations to buildings or structures which present no unusual conditions, hazards or change of occupancy.
+1. Single-family dwellings not more than two (2) stories in height.

+2. Multiple dwellings not more than (2) stories in height containing not more than four (4) dwelling units of wood-frame construction; provided this paragraph shall not be construed to allow a person who is not registered under the Architectural Act to design multiple clusters of up to four (4) dwelling units each to form apartment or condominium complexes where the total exceeds four (4) dwelling units on any lawfully divided lot.

+3. Garages or other structures not more than two (2) stories in height which are appurtenant to buildings described in Paragraphs 1 and 2 above.

+4. Nonresidential buildings, as defined in the current International building codes or ad ditions having a total occupant load of ten (10) or less and not more than two (2) stories in he ight, which shall not include E-3 (Day Care), H (Hazardous), or I (Institutional)